Feed the Beasts

 “The nutrition habits your children form now influence the way they relate to food as they progress in their athletic life.” – Bj Gumkowski, YogiTriathlete

 In addition to other sports, Oliver plays baseball often and at a high level.
 While he plays multiple positions, he mainly pitches and catches.
-The effect of these two positions alone is brutal on the shoulders, knees and toes.
-At almost 14 years old, he appears to be growing nearly an inch a month, so his muscles are constantly playing catchup to his stretching, growing bones and tendons.
+The effect of these two positions alone is brutal on the shoulders, knees, and toes.
+At almost 14 years old, he appears to be growing nearly an inch a month, so his muscles are constantly playing catch-up to his stretching, growing bones, and tendons.

 .